k-vikram/RandomJSProblems/README.md

   <img src="https://github.com/k-vikram/k-vikram/blob/master/Avatars/cheersandbeers.png" alt="cheers&beers" width="150"/>
 </p>

-This is a collection of random JS Problems I faced in various Tests, Interviews, Puzzles, Sites, Hackathons etc. Idea is to make a repo of these for quick refeences in the future.
+This is a collection of random JS Problems I faced in various Tests, Interviews, Puzzles, Sites, Hackathons etc. Idea is to make a repo of these for quick references in the future.

 Will keep adding JS problems that will be solved randomly or any other snippet that are worth collecting here.
 Feel free to browse.